-The Clermont County Community Alternative Sentencing Center (hereinafter “CASC”) was created pursuant to Section 307.932 of the Ohio Revised Code.
+The Clermont County Community Alternative Sentencing Center (hereinafter “CASC”) was created pursuant to Section 307.932 of the Ohio Revised Code to provide treatment services to male and female clients.
 The services are provided at the Clermont County, Ohio Adult Detention Center located at 4700 East Filager Rd, Batavia, OH 45103.

 The County contracted with Talbert House to select, employ and train all staff required to meet expected outcomes and perform daily operations of the CASC including but not limited to fiscal, administrative, management, treatment and security.